Payslips

 Date of update

-A payslip is a document issued by the employer on a monthly basis to coincide with the payment of wages.
+A payslip is a document issued by the employer monthly to coincide with the payment of wages.
 Its purpose is to explain how an individual’s salary is calculated.
 It is sent by post, delivered by hand or forwarded electronically to the employee.

 Identity of the employer and employee